 Also of interest is that Irmo has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Irmo are very well educated compared to the average community in the nation: 36.80% of adults in Irmo have a bachelor's degree or even advanced degree.
+The education level of Irmo citizens is very high relative to the national average among all cities (21.84%): 34.52% of adults in Irmo have a bachelor's degree or even advanced degree.

-The per capita income in Irmo in 2010 was $25,396, which is upper middle income relative to South Carolina and the nation.
-This equates to an annual income of $101,584 for a family of four.
+The per capita income in Irmo in 2010 was $25,327, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,308 for a family of four.
 However, Irmo contains both very wealthy and poor people as well.

 Irmo is an extremely ethnically-diverse town.
 The people who call Irmo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Irmo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Irmo include Irish, English, Italian, and Scottish.
+Important ancestries of people in Irmo include Irish, English, Polish, and Italian.